Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their

 \section{Introduction}

 There has been dramatic growth in multi-qubit quantum processors; some possess qubits well over one hundred.
-Nevertheless, they are characterized as noisy-intermediate quantum (NISQ) devices~\cite{preskill2018quantum} as it is currently not yet feasible to implement quantum error correction on these devices to reduce logical error rates and prolong coherent computation.
+Nevertheless, they are characterized as noisy-intermediate quantum (NISQ) devices~\cite{preskill2018quantum} as it is currently not yet feasible to implement full-scale quantum error correction on these devices to reduce logical error rates and prolong coherent computation.
 Hence, a short-term goal is to develop error mitigation schemes to enhance the performance of NISQ devices.
 Errors and noise arise in different stages of quantum computation: state preparation, gate operation, and readout/measurement.
-In the past few years, substantial efforts have been spent on gate error mitigation~\cite{temme2017error,endo2018practical,dumitrescu2018cloud,kandala2019error,giurgica2020digital,kim2023scalable}, as gate operation is the bulk of quantum computation.
+In the past few years, substantial efforts have been spent on gate error mitigation~\cite{temme2017error,endo2018practical,dumitrescu2018cloud,kandala2019error,giurgica2020digital,kim2023scalable,van2023probabilistic}, as gate operation is the bulk of quantum computation.

-However, measurement errors also affect the computation outcome.
-To mitigate the measurement error, several methods have been proposed~\cite{chen2019detector,maciejewski2020mitigation,geller2021toward,bravyi2021mitigating,van2022model} to mitigate the final readout statistics, and they have improved the estimation of physical observables from quantum computers.
-State preparation is perhaps the most omitted one among the three error types.
+To mitigate readout/measurement errors, several methods have been proposed~\cite{chen2019detector,maciejewski2020mitigation,geller2021toward,bravyi2021mitigating,van2022model} to mitigate the final readout statistics, and have improved the estimation of physical observables from quantum computers.
+State preparation is perhaps the most omitted among the three types of errors.
 At present, there does not seem to be an efficient and practical approach to even quantifying state preparation and readout errors separately.
-Usually, state preparation error is combined with the measurement error as state preparation and measurement (SPAM) error.
+Usually, the state preparation error and measurement error are considered inseparable and are combined as the state preparation and measurement (SPAM) error.
 Indeed, if we only have one qubit, prepared at $\ket{0}$ but measured with outcome $\ket{1}$, we cannot tell whether the outcome error comes from the stage in the measurement or the initial state preparation.
-Moreover, current measurement mitigation schemes on superconducting qubits, such as in the Qiskit software~\cite{Qiskit}, still mixed with the state preparation error, although its rate is typically lower than that of the readout error, for quantum computers with state-preparation error dominating, such mixed mitigation can have large systematic errors proportional to the error rate of the state preparation.
+Moreover, current measurement mitigation schemes on superconducting qubits, such as in the Qiskit software~\cite{Qiskit}, are still mixed with the state preparation error.
+Although the rate of state-preparation error is typically lower than that of the readout error, for quantum computers with state-preparation error dominating, such mixed mitigation can have large systematic errors proportional to the error rate of the state preparation.